-Jurassic to Joplin
+Jurassic to Joplin at the MOGC

 Did you know our area has centuries of stories from Native American lore to rock legend?
 Texas’ and Louisiana’s Gulf Coast region covers adventures in paleontology, petroleum and personality.
 It’s all at Museum of the Gulf Coast.
 Head straight to the sports Hall of Fame, if that’s your thing, or go where they play the music.
 Spend the day.
 Now let us share some not-to-be-missed highlights.